network-unit-testing-system/nuts/doc/source/tests/index.rst

 - **checkversion**         - checks the version of the device.
 Takes no parameter
 - **checkuser**            - checks which users are available on the device.
 Takes no parameter

-For more information about the availability visit `napalm docs <https://napalm.readthedocs.io/en/latest/support/index.html>`_.
+For more information about the availability of napalm commands, visit `napalm docs <https://napalm.readthedocs.io/en/latest/support/index.html>`_.

 Linux devices
 ~~~~~~~~~~~~~

-The following commands are currently available for debian/redhat systems:
+The following commands are currently available for Debian/RedHat systems:

 - **connectivity**
 - **traceroute**